ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Modification requests MUST NOT alter previously-issued access tokens.
 Instead, any access tokens issued from a continuation are considered new, separate access tokens.
-The AS MAY revoke existing access tokens after a modification has occurred.
+The AS MAY revoke previously-issued access tokens after a modification has occurred.
 \[\[ [See issue #96](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/96) \]\]

 If the modified request can be granted immediately by the AS,